 Truth Be Told

 Of course, family secrets have their place.
 We’ve all been embarrassed over something personal that was shared without our permission.
-I think my cousin Randy may still be wincing from the time Grandma entered a magazine contest with a snapshot of him at around five, sitting on the toilet and reading the Sunday comics.
+I think my cousin Randy may still be wincing from the time Grandma entered a magazine contest with a snapshot of him at around five, sitting on the toilet perusing the Sunday comics.
 It was pretty cute, but still.

 I think there comes a point in time, though, when the value of understanding our social and genetic tendencies finally outranks any waning and relatively minor embarrassment to family members.
 Let me explain.